mainkoon81/U004-project-Python-AB-testing-typical/README.md

 It is 0.0044 so we reject H0.

 -------------------------------------------------------------------------------------------------------------------
 # [Case II].
+Playing with metrics.
 More Career focused description of the course lead more success for both the website and the student ?

-__Data:__
- - timestamp
- - id
- - group: control / experiment
- - action: view / click
+__Data:__ In the Online Education Website, they made the second change that is a more career focused description(ad) on a course overview page in the hope that this change may encourage more users to enroll and complete this course.
+In this experiment, we’re going to analyze the following metrics:
+ - Enrollment Rate: Click through rate for the Enroll button the course overview page
+ - Average Reading Duration: Average number of seconds spent on the course overview page
+ - Average Classroom Time: Average number of days spent in the classroom for students enrolled in the course
+ - Completion Rate: Course completion rate for students enrolled in the course

+First, let's determine if the difference observed for each metric is statistically significant individually.

 <img src="https://user-images.githubusercontent.com/31917400/34457310-a8536276-eda4-11e7-956e-13b52bb8e6ea.jpg" width="700" height="180" />

+__Metric 1.
+Enrollment Rate__